 How do you join the Pupil Parliament?

-Our Pupil Parliament change Cabinet Ministers once per year.
-To become a part of Pupil Parliament children in F2 – Y6 are encouraged to nominate themselves for election during election week.
+Our Pupil Parliament changes Cabinet Ministers once per year.
+To become a part of Pupil Parliament, children in F2 – Y6 are encouraged to nominate themselves for election during election week.

 All children will then get a chance to vote in a democratic election.
 Following the vote, 2 representatives from each year group will be elected and become members of Parliament.
 They then attend meetings which are held on a regular basis to discuss issues that are important to the children and work on projects to improve the school.
 The projects they take on are varied and range from ways to improve the facilities, their learning journey or the best ways to fundraise for outside charities.